mui/toolpad/docs/data/toolpad/studio/getting-started/installation.md

 </codeblock>

-Then you'll have to add the Toolpad Studio scripts to yur `package.json`:
+Then you'll have to add the Toolpad Studio scripts to your `package.json`:

 ```json
 // ./package.json